Where to Stay in Skopelos: Your Insider’s Guide 2023

 Where to stay in Skopelos: Stafylos

 Stafylos is a small settlement on the east coast of Skopelos, just 4km away from the main town.
-The area’s namesake Stafylos beach is the main draw for visiting.
+The area’s namesake Stafylos Beach is the main draw for visiting.

 All of the businesses and restaurants here are seasonal and only open during the summer months.
 Regardless, when they are open, they are among the best on the island.